Updated on September 3, 2022 by Sarina

 For cutting smaller fabric pieces for piecing quilt blocks, a Rotary cutter is invaluable.
 The time it saves in cutting multiple fabric pieces is unbelievable.
 Keep layers of fabric on the cutting surface, and cut away.

 As easy as it is to use, it is also very very dangerous.
-You will have to be careful with the sharp blade of the rotary cutter, lest it cuts your fingers as well.
+You will have to be careful with the sharp edge of the rotary cutter, lest it cuts your hands as well.

 Marking board/self-healing mat